curl/curl/docs/TheArtOfHttpScripting.md

     curl --data "birthyear=1905&press=%20OK%20" http://www.example.com/when/junk.cgi

- This kind of POST will use the Content-Type `application/x-www-form-urlencoded` and is the most widely used POST kind.
+ This kind of POST uses the Content-Type `application/x-www-form-urlencoded` and is the most widely used POST kind.

- The data you send to the server MUST already be properly encoded, curl will not do that for you.
-For example, if you want the data to contain a space, you need to replace that space with `%20`, etc. Failing to comply with this will most likely cause your data to be received wrongly and messed up.
+ The data you send to the server MUST already be properly encoded, curl does not do that for you.
+For example, if you want the data to contain a space, you need to replace that space with `%20`, etc. Failing to comply with this most likely causes your data to be received wrongly and messed up.

  Recent curl versions can in fact url-encode POST data for you, like this:

     curl --data-urlencode "name=I am Daniel" http://www.example.com

- If you repeat `--data` several times on the command line, curl will concatenate all the given data pieces - and put a `&` symbol between each data segment.
+ If you repeat `--data` several times on the command line, curl concatenates all the given data pieces - and put a `&` symbol between each data segment.

 ## File Upload POST